What Is Functional Nutrition? A Root Cause Approach to PCOS

 Is Functional Nutrition Right for You?

-If you’ve tried cutting calories, ditching carbs, or jumping from one diet to the next with no lasting results, it may be time to take a step back, and look at what your body really needs.
+If you’ve tried cutting calories, carbs, or jumping from one diet to the next with no lasting results, it may be time to take a step back, and look at what your body really needs.

 Functional nutrition doesn’t claim to cure PCOS.
 But it can help you: